 1. Before each use, you will brush the clippers to remove all foreign matter and then disinfect by wiping or spraying with a disinfectant.
-Prior to the end of recreation time, the clipper head will be brushed clean, disinfected and all equipment will be placed back into the hair clippers box and made ready for deputies to inspect.
+The clipper head will be brushed clean, disinfected and all equipment will be placed back into the hair clippers box and made ready for deputies to inspect.